kl1nton/2_SBA_Practice_Papers/1_SBA_Practice_Paper.md

 #### Answer: C. Factor IX - *FALSE* = D. Factor VII - TRUE
 - Factors XII, XI and IX are all part of the intrinsic pathway
 - Factor VII is common to both pathways
-- Factor III is part of the extrinsic pathway
 - Factor XIII is part of the final common pathway

 ### Q88